 ACCA P6 Exam Tips September 2016 session given below are just intelligent guesses from exam point of view provided by famous tuition providers.
 These exam tips must not be relied on totally.
 To increase chances of success in Exams you must prepare full breadth of syllabus and topics.

-ACCA P6 Advance Taxation Paper Exam Tips for September 2015 Session are given below by famous tuition providers
+ACCA P6 Exam Tips September 2016 Session are given below by famous tuition providers

 The exam will comprise two compulsory questions within Section A which will both be of a case study style.
 The first question will be 35 marks in length and will contain four marks for professional skills.
 The second will be for 25 marks in total and will contain no professional skills marks.
 One of these questions will focus on personal tax issues and the other will focus on corporate tax issues.

 Section B will comprise three questions, each of 20 marks in length of which only two are to be answered.
 These will be in a more succinct, note form style.